Banking Information

 Automatic Teller Machines (ATMs) on Campus

-• Royal Bank of Canada: UCC lower level (by the Tim Horton's)
+• Royal Bank of Canada: UCC lower level (by the Starbucks) and NSC main floor

-• Scotiabank: UCC lower level, Huron University College food court
+• Scotiabank: UCC lower level (next to Grocery Checkout), Huron University College food court

 • Residences with ATMs: Perth Hall, Essex Hall, Delaware Hall, Sydenham Hall, Elgin Hall and Saugeen Maitland Hall.